 As part of the project, Icomera designed a specialised wireless Ethernet bridging solution, which allows any of Northern’s different types of train units to be coupled together to form larger train units, extending the onboard network.
 This aspect of the solution design is especially relevant when it comes to the digital video surveillance system; since wireless bridging connects the local video surveillance systems between different train units, the train’s driver is able to view real-time footage across all carriages from the front car.
 Icomera has worked in collaboration with Northern’s team of designers to ensure that the installation position on each different fleet of trains will continue to support this wireless bridging in the future.

 Testing, Installation & Commissioning

-Given the complex system design, appropriate testing in an off-train environment was a crucial consideration for Northern’s Intelligent Train.
+Given the complex system design, appropriate testing in an off-train environment was a crucial consideration for Northern’s Digital Train.
 As part of the implementation process, Icomera set up a dedicated test bench.
 The test bench replicates a 2 x 4 train car and allows all supplier kits to be connected and tested before being deployed on a live vehicle, as well as for new network configurations to be analysed, and for security patches to be tested before they are installed.